All Episodes

 All right, go ahead, Jonathan.

-This is a this is a serious thing, though.
+This is a serious thing, though.

-The fact is, what you are seeing in plain view, and I've talked to investigators and intel uh people, they're all seeing the same thing.
+The fact is, what you are seeing in plain view, and I've talked to investigators and intel people, they're all seeing the same thing.

-You're seeing accusations, and then you're seeing evidence that just happens to show up, and no investigation works that way.
+You're seeing accusations, and then you're seeing evidence that just happens to show up.

 It's never that clean.

-And we are solely focusing on whether or not the Clintons did this or the Trumps uh colluded with them, when in fact the reality, uh what I've been saying all along is that the DNC, the Clintons, and the far left are in collusion with the Russians.
+When in fact, the reality, what I've been saying all along is that the DNC, the Clintons, and the far left are in collusion with the Russians.

 They have sources that are in Russia.

-That's all set up and backtracking for intel operations so they can then go and provide the evidence that they need to make the accusations.
+All these people, the woman that was given the visa to come over here, that's all set up and backtracking for Intel operations so they can then go and provide the evidence that they need to make the accusations.

 It's very quite a theory.

-So basically, you're saying that the woman Russian lawyer was actually working for the Clintons.
+So basically, you're saying that the woman, Russian lawyer, was actually working for the Clintons.

-I gotta take a break.
+I got to take a break.

 We'll come back.